sunfounder/pico-2w-kit/docs/source/pyproject/python_start/upload_libraries.rst

 1.4 Upload the Libraries to Pico
 ===================================

 In some projects, you will need additional libraries.
-So here we upload these libraries to Raspberry Pi Pico 2W first, and then we can run the code directly later.
+So here we upload these libraries to Raspberry Pi Pico 2 W first, and then we can run the code directly later.

 #.
 Download the relevant code from the link below.